Varying§

 V = Varying ⇒ Varying.lift(f: (…xs: …* → y: U|Varying[U])): (…xs: …V[*] → y: V[U])

-Takes a function that takes any number of plain values xs
+Takes a function that takes any number of plain values xs and returns y,

-, and returns a function that takes the same
+which can be a value or a Varying, and returns a function that takes the same

-number and order of Varying
+number and order of Varying-wrapped values and returns a Varying-wrapped

 mapping result.

-The result is always flattened if a Varying
+The result is always flattened if a Varying is returned by f, and there does

-not currently exist a version of @lift
+not currently exist a version of @lift that does not flatten in this way.

 const results = [];